elendil95/dwm-build/README.md

 - **dwm-rotatestack** allows dwm to move windows along the stack (top of the stack == master window) using Mod+Shift+j/k
 - **dwm-rmaster** enable the user to place the master pane on the right side of the screen instead of left (configurable)
-- **dwm-selfrestart** allows dwm to restart itself upon pressing a keybind (only sorta works)
-- **dwm-pywal** a custom patch that allows dwm to pull colors from pywal, for maximum *A E S T H E T I C* this patch is not strictly needed for functionality, can be skipped if patching vanilla dwm from scratch
+- **dwm-selfrestart** allows dwm to restart itself upon pressing a keybind (only sorta works) this patch is not strictly needed for functionality, can be skipped if patching vanilla dwm from scratch

 ## Installation